-Additionally, concerning the performance over the remaining targets6 with end-December 2016 data, it is noted that banks are mostly in line with their targets set for the respective period, either achieving the targets set or even outperforming them.
-Some deviations are noticed in target 7 and target 8.
+Additionally, concerning the performance over the remaining targets6 with end-March 2017 data, it is noted that most banks performed worse than targeted in Q1 2017, especially regarding targets 5, 7, 8 and 9.

 5 NPE and NPL ratio have been calculated excluding off-balance sheet items and a current loan to the Greek State which has been excluded from target-setting.